 My Trust Story

-My first role as a project leader was a complex organization redesign within a government agency.
-We made a mistake early in our data analysis phase.
-The mistake was small, and we immediately corrected the problem when the client pointed it out.
+In my first role as a project leader, we made a mistake early in our data analysis phase.
+We immediately corrected it when the client pointed it out.
 Two weeks later, when the head of the affected department called me in for an early morning meeting, the data errors weren’t even on my mind.

-But the more I talked, the less he listened.
-He argued with every piece of data, and questioned every recommendation.
-He ended the meeting early, obviously unconvinced of the approach I had put forward.
-As I left his office, I knew he didn’t trust our recommendations.
+A funny thing happened: the more I talked, the less he listened.
+As I left his office after the meeting, I knew he didn’t trust my recommendations.
 And, much worse, he didn’t trust me.

 It was one of the longest, most uncomfortable hours of my consulting career.

 The result?
-The project was a success and led to years of additional work in that agency.
-But I I’ll always wonder how much better it could have been if I’d focused less on the work and more on the relationship.
+While we didn’t get fired (in fact, I worked with that client for many more years), I’ll always wonder how much better our work could have been, and how much more I could have helped, if I’d focused less on the work and more on the relationship.